 Also, think twice about bulkhead or exit row seats.
 While the extra legroom sounds great, some exit row seats don’t recline (so that they won’t be an obstruction in case of an emergency) and the armrests on some bulkhead seats can’t be raised.
 Scout all this on SeatGuru or SeatExpert to get a seat map for almost any commercial aircraft and airlines.

 Bring the right sleeping gear

-Now that you’ve done your best to place yourself on the right seat in the right row on the right flight on the right night on the right Tuesday, a fork in the tarmac appears: pillows or pills?
+Now that you’ve done your best to place yourself in the right seat in the right row on the right flight on the right night, a fork in the tarmac appears: pillows or pills?
 Combine and accessorize these tools to build yourself a DIY nap pod.

 First, arrive in comfortable clothes.
 Wear a top that you can adjust -- sleeves that roll up are perfect -- or go all NFL Sunday on it and change into a sweatsuit or pajamas once you hit cruising altitude.
 If you go this route, a soft alarm 30 minutes before landing will give you a chance to change back into your grown-up get-up.

 Get a blanket and buckle your seatbelt over it, to ward off any questions about you being buckled in.
 Then bust out your neck-hugging travel pillow.
 Pro tip from flight attendant turned travel writer Heather Poole: If you’re stuck in the middle seat, wear the travel pillow backwards so that you can rest your chin on the front of the pillow to avoid leaning on your neighbor for support.